 Before installing the NexPath TSP, make sure that your network in operational and that you can contact the NexPath Telephony Server from your Windows PC via TCP/IP using the ping program or other method.
-See Connect the system to a network (optional) on page 18 in the chapter Installation of the System Administrators Manual, or contact your system administrator for details on establishing a network connection to the NexPath Telephony Server.
+See the chapter Network Installation starting on page 21 of the System Administrators Manual, or contact your system administrator for details on establishing a network connection to the NexPath Telephony Server.

 - 1. If you have a previous version of NexPath TAPI installed, uninstall it first.
-See "Uninstalling the Nex-Path TAPI Telephony Service Provider (TSP)" on page 115 for directions on uninstalling a previous version of the NexPath TSP. - 2.
-Insert the NexPath Telephony Server Release 5 CD-ROM in the Win95/98 or WinNT4 system from which you want to run the TAPI compatible programs. - 3.
-If you are using Windows 95, first install Microsoft TAPI 2.1 by clicking on Start, then Run, then Browse and select the file Tapi2195.exe in the Release5\NexpathTapi21\Win95\ONLY subdirectory.
+See "Uninstalling the Nex-Path TAPI Telephony Service Provider (TSP)" on page 135 for directions on uninstalling a previous version of the NexPath TSP. - 2.
+Insert the NexPath Telephony Server Release 6 CD-ROM in the Win95/98/ME or WinNT4/2000 Workstation system from which you want to run the TAPI compatible programs. - 3.
+If you are using Windows 95, first install Microsoft TAPI 2.1 by clicking on Start, then Run, then Browse and select the file Tapi2195.exe in the Release6\NexpathTapi21\Win95_ONLY subdirectory.